gvwilson/sensibleadventures/shapers/shapers.md

    These are all 10 (average) unless otherwise noted, so they don't need to be written down except in special cases.

-4. Non-player characters (NPCs) may have three extra scores:
+4. Non-player characters (NPCs) may have three extra traits:

    * **Courage**: how brave the character is.